erickaakcire/751-Fall20/README.md

 # Working with twarc data

-Clone this repository to your local machine.
+After you have your jsonl file from from a twarc search, clone this repository to your local machine.
 In terminal/console wherever you want the 751-Fall20 folder to be located:

 `git clone [paste the url your copied from the code button above]`